alejoseb/Modbus-STM32-HAL-FreeRTOS/README.md

 - RS232 and RS485 compatible.
 - USART DMA support for high baudrates with idle-line detection.
 - USB-CDC RTU master and Slave support for F103 Bluepill board.
-- TCP master (work in progress) and slave support with examples for F429 and H743 MCUs
+- TCP master and slave support with examples for F429 and H743 MCUs

 ## File structure